 A peace and conflict resolution major may find themselves working overseas with tribes who want to declare a truce to working as a union organizer to help employers and labor come to an agreement on a contract.
 There is a value in having an uninvolved third party work on the terms of a conflict and finding ways to resolve issues on both sides.
 Someone who has an aptitude for problem-solving will find peace studies and conflict resolution to be an exciting careers.
 It is always changing and challenging.

 What Kind of Careers are Available for a Conflict Resolution and Peace Studies Graduate?

-Someone who has earned a peace and conflict resolution degree may want to earn additional certification in legal studies or in fields where resolution and mediation skills are highly valued.
-Combining complimentary areas of study can put you in-demand among employers who are seeking someone who can handle both conflict resolution and the laws that apply to a given situation.
-If your goal is to work overseas, you may want to take elective studies that help you learn about your chosen destination for employment.
+Someone who has earned a peace and conflict resolution degree may also want to earn additional certification.
+These are available in legal studies or in fields where resolution and mediation skills are highly valued.
+Combining complementary areas of study can put you in demand among employers.
+Most employers want someone who can handle both conflict resolution and the laws that apply to a given situation.
+If your goal is to work overseas, you may want to take elective studies to learn about your destination for employment.